swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 ### **International money transfer request**

 > #### **Description**
-> Customer should be able to specify an amount of money to transfer to a contact with an international transfer pin.
-Teller should be able to claim a transfer to review and process a transfer through the SWIFT system with a SWIFT code.
+> Customer shall be able to specify an amount of money to transfer to a contact with an international transfer pin.
+Teller shall be able to claim a transfer to review and process a transfer through the SWIFT alliance system with a SWIFT code.
 >
 > **Priority**: High
 >